PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 Set node parameter `timesync_interval` to some non-zero milliseconds value if extra HTTP requests for sensor time shall be made.
 The node will perform those request regularly each time the interval passed.
 Otherwise, the packet evaluation time is used to determine the timestamp relation.

+The parameter `timesync_period` determines the period of time over which data is kept for averaging and `timesync_regression` may be set to `true` if linear regression is preferred over simple averaging for computing the PC time from sensor time.

 The recorded data is reset whenever scan parameters such as frequency and angular resolution are changed.
 Immediately after such changes, the ROS